settlemint/docs/content/docs/blockchain-guides/arbitrum/template-library/erc-20.md

 To transfer the tokens immediately, set the `_vestingEndDate` field on the `CrowdSale` contract to `0` while deploying the contract.

-When the vesting end date is not set, the tokens purchased get transferred immediately to the beneficiary’s address.
+When the vesting end date is not set, the tokens purchased get transferred immediately to the beneficiary's address.

 Transfering the tokens a certain amount of time after the purchase is achieved using two pieces:
-Setting the `_vestingEndDate` on the contract to the timestamp at the end of the vesting period Deploying a `VestingVault` contract and initializing `_vestingVault` field on the `CrowdSale` contract to it’s address
+Setting the `_vestingEndDate` on the contract to the timestamp at the end of the vesting period Deploying a `VestingVault` contract and initializing `_vestingVault` field on the `CrowdSale` contract to it's address

 The beneficiary in this case is the `VestingVault` contract.
 All the tokens purchased by buyers get stored in the `VestingVault` contract.